 Poland Syndrome: underdeveloped chest muscles and breast with upper extremity deformities which can be treated with multiple breast reconstruction techniques including tissue expansion, Latissimus Dorsi myocutaneous flaps, and breast implants.

 Breast implants can be used in congenital breast surgery to help even the volume and the shape of the breasts.
 Breast implants, either saline or silicone, are available in multiple shapes and sizes.
 The implant can be placed through multiple incisions, most commonly in the fold under the breast.
 The breast pocket is created through this incision, most commonly under the muscle, or over the muscle.
-At this point temporary breast implants are placed and the size and position of the breast implant is confirmed with the patient in the sitting position prior to choosing the final breast implant.
-The final breast implant is placed in the breast pocket after removal of the temporary sizer and irrigation of the breast pocket with anti-biotic irrigation.
+At this point, temporary breast implants are placed and the size and position of the breast implant are confirmed with the patient in the sitting position prior to choosing the final breast implant.
+The final breast implant is placed in the breast pocket after removal of the temporary sizer and irrigation of the breast pocket with antibiotic irrigation.
 No drains are used for primary breast augmentation surgery.
 The incisions are closed with internal sutures and covered with a clear plastic dressing.

 Breast Tissue Expander:

-A tissue expander is a shaped breast implant that is gradually inflated with saline to help stretch and expand the breast tissue and skin, so a permanent breast implant can be placed safely.
+A tissue expander is a shaped breast implant that is gradually inflated with saline to help stretch and expand the breast tissue and skin, so a stable breast implant can be placed safely.
 In congenital breast deformities, such as a tuberous breast, the lower breast skin and breast tissue is very tight and constricted forcing the breast tissue to protrude through the areola.
 A tissue expander is placed through multiple incisions, most commonly in the fold under the breast.
 The breast pocket is created through this incision, most commonly under the muscle, or over the muscle.
 The breast tissue expander (s) is placed and the size and position of the expander is confirmed with the patient in the sitting position.
 The breast tissue expander is gradually filled through a “port” which is located on the expander or connected to the expander through a buried tube (remote port).

 The breast tissue expander is filled gradually with saline through a needle which is percutaneously placed into the port during each fill or expansion.
 This is done in the office with topical anesthetic.
 The tissue expander is filled over a 3 to 6 month period to allow for gradual and comfortable expansion of the breast tissue.
-The period from breast tissue expansion to permanent breast implant placement is usually 6 months minimum.
+The period from breast tissue expansion to long-lasting breast implant placement is usually 6 months minimum.

 - Expandable breast implants can be used in younger patients to gradually expand the developing breast and compensate for significant breast asymmetry.

-In all breast lift procedures the incisions are made around the nipple areola to reduce its size and facilitate the ability to move it upwards.
-In a standard breast lift the excess breast skin is removed and then tightened around the repositioned nipple.
+In all breast lift procedures, the incisions are made around the nipple areola to reduce its size and facilitate the ability to move it upwards.
+In a standard breast lift, the excess breast skin is removed and then tightened around the repositioned nipple.
 In a mastopexy augmentation procedure, the breast is reshaped after the implant is placed under the muscle and then the excess breast skin is removed and tightened around the repositioned nipple.
 In an auto-augmentation, the breast tissue is wrapped around the nipple areola to give the appearance and firmness of a breast implant.
 The breast skin is then tightened around the repositioned nipple.
 The majority of breast incisions are closed with stitches under the skin.
 Dr. Trussler does place deeper supportive sutures which help support the breast over time.
-The nipple areola are sized so that they are round and equal in size.
+The nipple areola is sized so that they are round and equal in size.
 These incisions are closed with stitches that need to be removed though limit any scarring around the areola.

 Breast reduction can be performed on one or both breasts for congenital breast asymmetry

 - Traditional Breast Reduction Surgery – This technique involves an anchor-shaped incision or inverted T incision.
 It is ideal for women with very large breasts who need at least a 2 cup sized reduction.
-Scarring can be more apparent though the techniques enable the safe removal of tissue and extensive shaping of the breast.
+Scarring can be more apparent through the techniques enable the safe removal of tissue and extensive shaping of the breast.
 Skin, fat and breast tissue can be removed from the lower breast and the nipples and areolas are be reduced and repositioned as well.